Clonmel Show & Agricultural Society Bursary Scheme

 o Quality of the proposed project

-o The bursary may be used to fund studies/research at home or abroad.
+o The bursary may be used to fund studies/research at home or abroad, or to fund / part fund a feasibility study or start~up farm enterprise

-o The Bursary committee may decide not to grant bursary awards, if they consider the projects submitted to be of insufficient merit.
+o The Bursary Adjudicators shall decide on the number of bursary awards to be granted annually, and may decide not to make any awards if they consider the projects submitted to be of insufficient merit.

-o Candidates may be required to make a presentation on their project to the Bursary committee
+o Candidates SHALL be required to make a presentation, in person, on their project to the Bursary adjudicators.

-5. Applicants must submit an electronic copy of all relevant material as detailed here.
+5. Applicants must submit an ELECTRONIC copy of all relevant material as outlined.

-6. Consideration will only be given to applicants from within the catchment area of the Clonmel Show.
-The relevant area can be seen on the map here.
+6. Consideration will only be given to applicants from within the defined catchment area around, which can be examined on the map here.

 7. Applicants must have reached their eighteenth birthday at the time of application